 Identify the tools that best suit your target market and product.
 Here are a few areas you can start with:

 If you have a good product then you will be able to ask your existing customers for great testimonials.
-Ideally a good testimonial will be specific, stating the problem and how it was solved.
-Also, let your existing customers show the love!
+Ideally, a good testimonial will be specific, stating the problem and how it was solved.
+Also, let your existing customers show their love!

 Online communities will be an honest source of information about your product.
 Ensure that you are responding to your existing customers; demonstrate that you resolve issues and that you respond to feedback.